eclipse-kuksa/kuksa.val.feeders/dbc2val/mapping/mapping.md

 `interval_ms` and `on_change` are optional and control under which conditions a value shall be forwarded.
 The `interval_ms` value indicates the minimum interval between signals in milliseconds.
-The `on_change: True` argument specifies that the VSS signal only shall be sent if the DBC value has changed.
+The `on_change: true` argument specifies that the VSS signal only shall be sent if the DBC value has changed.
-If none of them are specified it corresponds to `interval_ms: 1000, on_change: False`.
+If none of them are specified it corresponds to `interval_ms: 1000, on_change: false`.
-If only `on_change: True` is specified it corresponds to `interval_ms: 0, on_change: True`
+If only `on_change: true` is specified it corresponds to `interval_ms: 0, on_change: true`

 The `transform` entry can be used to specify how DBC values shall be mapped to VSS values.
 If transform is not specified values will be transformed as is.